SayangitBIT/Yelpcamp/README.md

 <a href='https://docs.mongodb.com/guides/server/install/'>mongodb install guide</a>

-Please ensure that once you are done installing, mongoDB is running in the background before starting up the server.
+Please ensure that once you are done installing, mongodb is running in the background before starting up the server.

 after this type the command below in your terminal (ps-node must be installed in your local system)